 Service Connected Benefits

 First, you can look at your “Entitlement Letter” or “Benefits Letter” that has your “Rating Decision” on it.
 If it mentions the words “adaptive equipment” anywhere in the body of that letter, you should be good to go.
-Call me, Steve Chandler, and I will begin the process by sending you a 21-4502 VA form to fill out, or you can just print it out from your computer.
+Call MITS of Virginia and we will begin the process by sending you a 21-4502 VA form to fill out, or you can just print it out from your computer.
 If for some reason you can not find your “Entitlement Letter”, call the Veteran Office at (800) 827-1000 and they should send you a replacement letter within a week.

 Non Service Connected Benefits